request/request-promise/README.md

 - v0.4.0 (2015-02-08)
     - Introduced Error types used for the reject reasons (See last part [this section](#rejected-promises-and-the-simple-option))
       *(Thanks to @jakecraige for starting the discussion in [issue #38](https://github.com/request/request-promise/issues/38))*
-    - **Minor Braking Change:** The reject reason objects became actual Error objects.
+    - **Minor Breaking Change:** The reject reason objects became actual Error objects.
 However, `typeof reason === 'object'` still holds true and the error objects have the same properties as the previous reason objects.
 If the reject handler only accesses the properties on the reason object - which is usually the case - no migration is required.
     - Added io.js and node.js 0.12 to the Travis CI build
 - v0.3.3 (2015-01-19)
     - Fixed handling possibly unhandled rejections to work with the latest version of Bluebird